wp-plugins/wp-ticket/readme.txt

 7. Admin Settings page for WP Ticket Form customization.
 Advanced customisation can be done by purchasing WP App Studio ProDev access and theplugin design you want to customize; the plugin designs for all editions are available at emdplugins.com.
 You do not need to purchase the plugin if you need advanced customization; ProDev access and plugin design are enough.

 == Changelog ==
+= 2.0.1 =
-= 2.0.0 =
+* Fixed the issue related to some taxonomies not displaying in the admin backend = 2.0.0 =
 * Added settings page for form customization such enable/disable fields, captcha and change field sizes
 * Removed unnecessary fields from the ticket list page